 Events planned by the Center for Business Ethics at Belmont University are often open to the public.
 Though reservations may not be required, seating is often limited.
 We encourage you to register if you plan to attend.

-Past speakers have included authors, religious leaders, a Nobel Laureate, business owners, and more.
-Richard K. Davis, Chairman of US Bank, visited campus and spoke with both students and members of the Nashville banking community.
-Walt Pavlo, President of Etika, LLC related his experiences and the penalty he paid for his unethical conduct.
-John Seigenthaler, founder of the First Amendment Center, and his journalist son, John Seigenthaler, Jr. shared their thoughts about the role that media plays in elections.
-Dr. Lynn Sharp Paine, author of "Value Shift"; Dennis Bakke, author of "Joy at Work"; David Callahan, author of "The Cheating Culture"; and Dr. Jonathan Wight, author of "Saving Adam Smith" have also visited campus to share their views with students and guests of the Center for Business Ethics.
+Past speakers have included 'best selling' authors, religious leaders, a Nobel laureate, Fortune 500 CEOs, and several US House of Representatives (TN and TX).
+Richard K. Davis, Chairman of US Bank, visited the campus and spoke with both students, faculty and local area bankers about the importance of creating an ethical environment in the workplace.
+Walt Pavlo, former executive at a telecom business, shared his story of corporate fraud and the penalty he paid for his unethical conduct.
+John Seigenthaler, founder of the First Amendment Center and special assistant to Attorney General Robert Kennedy, and his journalist son (NBC Nightly News), John Seigenthaler, Jr. shared their thoughts about the role the media has in conducting responsible journalism in the elections.
+Dr. Lynn Sharpe Paine, author of "Value Shift", Dennis Bakke, author of "Joy at Work", David Callahan, author of "The Cheating Culture", Harry Markopolos, author of "No One Would Listen", (the uncovering of the Bernie Madaoff Ponzi scandal), Cynthia Cooper, author of "Extraordinary Circumstances: The Journey of a Corporate Whistleblower (World Com) and Dr. Bruce White, author of "Drugs, Ethics and Quality of Life" are among a number of speakers who have visited the campus to share their views and experiences.